aws-amplify/amplify-ui/packages/flutter/README.md

 - [Set up your IDE](https://flutter.dev/docs/get-started/editor) for flutter development if you have not already done so.
 - Run the _example_ project (`/example/amplify_authenticator/main.dart`) on an iOS simulator or Android Emulator.
 See info under **Run the App** in the [flutter test drive docs](https://flutter.dev/docs/get-started/test-drive?tab=androidstudio) if you are not familiar with how to do this.

+> NOTE: Run the app from [main.dart in the example project](./example/amplify_authenticator_example/lib/main.dart)

 ## Project overview

 The project was created as a standard flutter app (using `flutter create`, not `flutter create --template=package`), but has been updated to be structure closer to a package template.

 `/lib` contains all the code for the flutter authenticator.
-This is the code that would be included in a shippable flutter package. `lib/amplify_authenticator.dart` contain all the public exports for the package.
+This is the code that would be included in a shippable flutter package. [lib/amplify_authenticator.dart](./lib/amplify_authenticator.dart) contains all the public exports for the package.
 The public exports are a set of (authenticator) widgets, and some types.

-`/example/amplify_authenticator` contains the the customer use cases for an Authenticator widget.
-Each directory represents one use case. `main.dart` configures amplify auth and displays a list of buttons that will open the different use cases.
+`/example/amplify_authenticator/lib/stories` contains the the customer use cases for an Authenticator widget.
+Each directory represents one use case. [main.dart](./example/amplify_authenticator_example/lib/main.dart) configures amplify auth and displays a list of buttons that will open the different use cases.

-The code from the stories has been copied into the readme to make it easy to view.
+Some of the code from the stories has been copied into the readme to make it easy to view.
 Long term, it would probably make sense to look into something like [Dashbook](https://github.com/erickzanardo/dashbook), [storybook_flutter](https://github.com/ookami-kb/storybook_flutter), or the tooling that the flutter team uses in their own component docs which takes comments from the code and turns them into live code examples.

 ## State